codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

     This means that you should configure your web server to "point" to your project's **public** folder, and not to the project root.

-    If you would use Shared Hosting and you cannot set it, see `Install CodeIgniter 4 on Shared Hosting (cPanel) <https://forum.codeigniter.com/showthread.php?tid=76779>`_.
+    If you would use Shared Hosting, see :ref:`deployment-to-shared-hosting-services`.

 - The **application** folder is renamed as **app** and the framework still has **system** folders, with the same interpretation as before.